-Dr. Ruth Panofsky is Professor of English and also teaches in the Joint Graduate Program in Communication and Culture.
+Ruth Panofsky is Professor of English and a member of the Yeates School of Graduate Studies, contributing to the MA in Literatures of Modernity, the MA in Immigration and Settlement Studies, and the interdisciplinary joint graduate program in Communication and Culture.
 She is affiliated with Ryerson University’s Modern Literature and Culture Centre (as a Research Associate) and Centre for Digital Humanities (as a member).

 Dr. Panofsky has been a Visiting Scholar at Massey College, University of Toronto; Visiting Affiliate Scholar of Jewish Studies at Florida Atlantic University; and Visiting Professor of Creative Writing at Philipps-Universität Marburg, Germany.
 She serves as Advisory Editor to Book History, on the Advisory Board of Authorship, and is editor of Parchment: Contemporary Canadian Jewish Writing.
 In 2018, she was inducted as a Fellow of the Royal Society of Canada.